zebus3d/cython_learn/README.md

 In Unix use ".so" files, in windows ".pyd", these files are imported into your normal python code.

+# For compile in Windows 10:
+You need MS Windows SDK for Windows 7 and .NET Framework 4, and Visual Studio Build Tools 2019. then open the Developer Command Pront vor VS 2019 and compile from there.

 # Automatic convert .pyx (inside is normal python) to .so compiled:
 # Because writing a setup.py each time is painful.
 $ sudo pip3 install easycython